alifa98/blog/_posts/2025-04-28-jaywalking.markdown

 I searched online and found this student project [Traffic Simulation Exploring the Impacts of Jaywalking on Traffic Flow](https://kth.diva-portal.org/smash/get/diva2:1885894/FULLTEXT01.pdf).
 I did not go through the details of the implementation but it is an interesting simulation.

-Based on their assumption, it seems that **jaywalking at a specifc ration gives the optimal travel time**. 😁
+Based on their assumption, it seems that **jaywalking at a specifc ratio gives the optimal travel time**. 😁

 I am interested in confirming these results based on some new assumptions and finding the optimal jaywalking ratio.☺️ Also, I guess it will be great if I can add a parameter as careless Jaywalker ratio who can make trouble and be hit by a car with a low probability. 🙈